 "Before the gates the cries of babes new-born,

 Whom fate had from their tender mothers torn,

 These wretched babes, to glorify the virtue and efficacy of the mystic rites of Paganism, are excluded from the Elysian Fields, the paradise of the heathen, and have among their nearest associates no better company than that of guilty suicides:

-"The next in place and
+"The next in place and punishment are they

 Who prodigally threw their souls away,